dcoeurjo/lectureDG/source/c-ip-analyse.rst

 **Idea**

-* Object defined as sets
+* Objects defined as sets
 * Elementary operators based on boolean operations (union, difference)
 * Notion of structuring elements
-* Study of operator properies
+* Study of operator properies, e.g.:

   * Idempotence `f\circ f=f`:math:
   * Non-linear
   * Not reversible

-* Generalizations exists to gray-level images and to any ordered lattice
+* Generalizations exist to gray-level images and to any ordered lattice